onosproject/roc-helm-charts/keycloak/README.md

 and when login is successful will redirect to an authenticated GUI.

 > To test it, browse to http://localhost/realms/master/.well-known/openid-configuration to see the configuration.

+> On KinD installations this LoadBalancer will not work and instead a port-forward will be needed e.g.
+>
+> `kubectl -n aether port-forward service/keycloak 8080:80`
+>
+> and replace `localhost` in instructions below with `localhost:8080`

 There are 7 users in 8 groups with the LDIF defined in `values.yaml`